abiswas-odu/Disco/README.md

 #### Restarting Disco for repeat assembly and handling assembly crashes

 Disco assembler can be restarted with changed assembly and scaffolding parameters using the `-osg` option.
-Setting this option while invoking `runOmega3.sh` will reuse the overlap graph constructed earlier and only perform the graph simplification step.
+Setting this option while invoking `runDisco.sh` will reuse the overlap graph constructed earlier and only perform the graph simplification step.
 This will significantly reduce executime time of assemblies on the same dataset with different parameters.

 Disco assembler can also be restarted after a crash caused due to exceeding wall clock time or out of memory errors.
 The job must be restarted with the same command as before and Disco will attempt to continue the assembly.
 Do not set the `-osg` option in this case.